Dheia/maillog-plugin/README.md

 When this is feature is enabled, plugin will add invisible image to sent email to track when user opens it.

-This is disabled by default for privacy concern.
+This is enabled by default.